 MICHAEL JACKSON MASTERS RECORDING, AND”SONY SUCKS”.

-What every fan should keep in mind – when reading something about Michael Jackson – is what the MAN himself told us in words/verses and have a concrete idea how things really work in the music industry.
+What every fan should keep in mind – when reading something about Michael Jackson – is what the MAN himself told us in words/verses and have an idea how music industry works.
 Then, Michael Jackson words become crystal clear.

 Michael Jackson was not a newbie, neither naive nor ignorant.
 He knew the business very well.
 He grew up in the music industry and saw the music industry grew up with him.
 He did know everything, but sadly be aware of what surround you, sometimes it’s not enough to win a war.